RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

-# Checkmate for OBI 12.2.1.2 Quickstart
+# Checkmate for OBI Quickstart
-This quickstart provides basic understanding of the core features of Checkmate for OBI 12.2.1.2.
+This quickstart provides basic understanding of the core features of Checkmate for OBI 8.0.2, using version 12.2.1.2 of OBIEE.
 The project folder includes sample OBIEE content from [SampleAppLite](http://docs.oracle.com/middleware/12212/biee/BIESG/GUID-E439E473-DD4D-48FE-9BF1-7AED4ADD73B6.htm#BIESG9340) already checked into the [`src/main`](src/main) directory.

 Checkmate is built using the [Gradle](www.gradle.org): a declarative, DSL-based build tool most commonly associated with building JVM-based software.
 Specifically, Checkmate is a series of [Gradle Plugins](https://guides.gradle.org/designing-gradle-plugins/) with the core OBI functionality existing in the [com.redpillanalytics.checkmate.obi](https://plugins.gradle.org/plugin/com.redpillanalytics.checkmate.obi) plugin that introduces the following features for Oracle Business Intelligence: source control integration, content versioning and publishing, automated regression and integration testing, and automated deployments.